osteele/p5-server/README.md

 ### `p5 serve [filename]`

-Runs a web server that serves the current directory (if there is no argument), or the `filename` subdirectory of the current directory.
+> Runs a web server that knows about p5.js sketches.

+or the `filename` subdirectory of the current directory.

 `p5 serve filename` runs a sketch in the browser.